 - You do not have a device that can connect to the Internet or you do not have a reliable Internet connection

 If any of the above is true for you, a higher level of care is probably more appropriate.
 The Multnomah County Crisis Line is a very useful resource for connecting with helpful clinics (800-716-9769).
-Take good care of yourself and call 911 in the case of an emergency or find your nearest emergency room.
+Take as good of care of yourself as you can and call 911 in the case of an emergency or find your nearest emergency room.